-Each Regional Campus will also elect one or more Alternate Senators.
+Each Palmetto College Campus will also elect one or more Alternate Senators.
 An Alternate will substitute for a Senator in the event that the Senator is unable to attend a meeting of the Senate.
 Alternates have the same privileges as the Senators for whom they substitute.
 Each campus is entitled to its quota of senatorial members in the Senate in addition to its Executive Committee member.

-The President, the Provost, the Vice Provost for System Affairs and Executive Dean for Extended University, the Assistant Vice Provost for Extended University, and the Regional Campuses Deans are ex officio members of the Senate without voting privileges.
+The President, the Provost, the Palmetto College Chancellor, the Executive Vice Chancellor and Vice Provost, the Assistant Vice Provost for Extended University, and the Palmetto College Campus Deans are ex officio members of the Senate without voting privileges.